lovsakku/lovsakku/README.md

 - 📫 How to reach me **sakinaafs@gmail.com**

-- ⚡ Fun fact **I’m a Plant in the Belbin galaxy 🌱, brimming with fresh ideas for every challenge.**
+- ⚡ Fun fact: **I’m a Plant in the Belbin galaxy 🌱, brimming with fresh ideas for every challenge.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">